groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/compression.md

 ## About compression file formats

-File Compression is the process to reduce the size of one or more files.
+File compression is the process of reducing the size of one or more files.
 It shrinks big files into much smaller ones by removing unneeded data.
 The compressed file archive makes it easier to send and back up large files or groups of files.
 Moreover, such files make downloading faster and easier, besides, they allow more data to be stored on removable media.
 There are various compression formats.
 Below we are going to describe how to convert the most popular compression file formats using GroupDocs.Conversion.

 ## Supported compression file conversions